 By Randy Arrington

-Efforts to reach Breeden for comment on Election Night were unsuccessful.
+Multiple attempts to reach write-in candidate Darryl Haley for comment on Election Night were unsuccessful.

 While noting that current results are still “unofficial,” the Virginia Department of Elections posted a statement at the top of the results page on its website Tuesday night that read: “Absentee ballots may be accepted until noon on November 6th.
 Therefore, results are incomplete.
 Results will be certified on November 16th.”